zaeematif/CryptoVerse-React/README.md

 # React + Vite
-# API Fetching using Redux RTK Query
+# API Fetching using RTK Query

 This React-Web app is made with the use of Redux-Toolkit library to store and manage the data fetched from mulitple APIs through RapidAPI platform.